 13. Farmer Joe’s Gardens

-This local farm stand serves the Meriden community with baskets as part of a farmer harvest programme(CSA), but if you’re just passing through there’s a great standalone store for ultra-fresh seasonal produce, treats and provisions.
+This local farm stand serves the Meriden community with baskets as part of a farmer harvest program (CSA).
+But if you’re just passing through there’s a great standalone store for ultra-fresh seasonal produce, treats and provisions.

-If you’re here with kids take a look around the back where there are some farmyard animals to meet.
+If you’re here with kids take a look around the back where there are some barnyard animals to meet.

 14. Wadsworth Falls State Park

-A simple 15-minute drive out of Meriden there’s natural splendour of a different kind, at a state park with two beautiful waterfalls in its boundaries.
+A simple 15-minute drive out of Meriden there’s natural splendor of a different kind, at a state park with two beautiful waterfalls in its boundaries.

 Wadsworth Big Falls and Wadsworth Little Falls are both easily accessed via trails.

-On the 16-metre-wide reach of the Coginchaug River, Wadsworth Big Falls tumbles over a 9.1-metre basalt shelf.
+On the 50-foot-wide reach of the Coginchaug River, Wadsworth Big Falls tumbles over a 30-foot basalt shelf.

-Smaller, but a little higher, Wadsworth Little Falls is on the Wadsworth Brook and drops 12 metres down a sandstone flight.
+Smaller, but a little higher, Wadsworth Little Falls is on the Wadsworth Brook and drops 40 feet down a sandstone flight.

 The park is on the former Long Hill Estate that belonged to the conservationist and New York National Guard member Colonel Clarence C. Wadsworth (1871-1941).
-Wadsworth’s Classical Revival mansion, dating to 1911, sits just east of the park and is rented out for weddings.
+I took a peek at Wadsworth’s Classical Revival mansion (1911), which sits just east of the park and is rented out for weddings.